bcgov/data-publication/pages/faq.md

 -------------------------------------------------------

-## PUBLISHING METADATA RECORDS TO THE BC DATA CATALOGUE
+## METADATA RECORDS AND THE BC DATA CATALOGUE

 ### How do I publish Metadata Records in the BC Data Catalogue as a Crown Corp or BC Agency?